micahredding/notes/docs/notes/Notes for Researchers on Christian Transhumanism.md

 ### Definitions

-Transhumanism can be defined as *the ethical use of science and technology to transform the human condition*.
+**Transhumanism can be defined as *the ethical use of science and technology to transform the human condition*.**

 Within the transhumanist movement, there are various articulated ethics, from:

-1. Radical individualism
+- (1) Radical individualism
     - Seeking to elevate oneself above all others.
     - A prime example of this ethic is Zoltan Istvan's "Transhumanist Wager".
-2. Radical humanism
+- (2) Radical humanism
     - Seeking to elevate humanity together.
     - Particularly by erasing disease, poverty, suffering, and extending human life and well-being.
     - A prime example of this ethic is Humanity+, formerly the World Transhumanist Association.
-3. Radical environmentalism
+- (3) Radical environmentalism
     - Seeking to elevate the entire biosphere.
     - Particularly by bioengineering the elimination of animal suffering and predation.
     - (This often draws on biblical imagery, such as lions and lambs lying down together.)
     - A prime example of this is David Pearce, co-founder of the World Transhumanist Association.

-Christian Transhumanism can be defined as *the ethical use of science and technology to transform the human condition, as exemplified by discipleship of Christ*.
+**Christian Transhumanism can be defined as *the ethical use of science and technology to transform the human condition, as exemplified by discipleship of Christ*.**

 In the above framework, Christian Transhumanism can thus be understood as:

-4. Radical Christian mission
+- (4) Radical Christian mission
     - Seeking to pursue the ethical imperative of Christ and of God.
     - Particularly by healing diseases, feeding the hungry, clothing the naked; by extending human life and well-being; by elevating people together in compassion and trust.
     - This can entail both technological advocacy, and ethical advocacy.